Wyndham Lewis Biography

-Wyndham Lewis Biography and Poems.
-This is biographical information on Wyndham Lewis, one of the best poets of all time.
-This biography page also provides a link to poems written by Lewis, as well as, a video biography...if available.
+The biography of Wyndham Lewis.
+This page has biographical information on Wyndham Lewis, one of the best poets of all time.
+This PoetrySoup page also provides access to the poet's poems, best poetry, quotes, and video biographies...if available.

 Percy Wyndham Lewis (18 November 1882 – 7 March 1957) was an English painter and author (he dropped the name 'Percy', which he disliked).
 He was a co-founder of the Vorticist movement in art, and edited the literary magazine of the Vorticists, BLAST.
 His novels include his pre–World War I–era novel Tarr (set in Paris), and The Human Age, a trilogy comprising The Childermass (1928), Monstre Gai and Malign Fiesta (both 1955), set in the afterworld.
 A fourth volume of The Human Age, The Trial of Man, was begun by Lewis but left in a fragmentary state at the time of his death.
 He also wrote two autobiographical volumes, Blasting and Bombardiering (1937) and Rude Assignment: A Narrative of my Career up-to-date (1950)..
 English painter and author